The following patent was granted by

 purposes.

-The visa applicant is then prompted on the display
+The visa applicant is then prompted on the

-satisfied.
+is satisfied.
 This simple, commonly available computer data

 entry technique of using required fields, reduces the